The $\nu_{R}$-philic scalar dark matter: Viability as a DM candidate

 \subsection{Thermal production of $\phi$ in the early universe}

-\subsubsection{Production via $2\nu_{R}\to2\phi$}
+\subsubsection{Production via $2{\cal N}\to2\phi$}

 Now let us consider the thermal production of $\phi$ in the early universe.
-Since $\phi$ is only coupled to $\nu_{R}$ while $\nu_{R}$ was abundant in the early universe at temperatures above or around $m_{R}$, the simplest process that can efficiently produce $\phi$ (with $m_{\phi}<m_{R}$) is $2\nu_{R}\to2\phi$.
+Since $\phi$ is only coupled to right-handed neutrinos which were abundant in the early universe at temperatures above or around $m_{R}$, the simplest process that can efficiently produce $\phi$ (with $m_{\phi}<m_{R}$) is $2{\cal N}\to2\phi$.
 So let us first discuss the thermal production of $\phi$ via this process.

 It is important to note that the seesaw Yukawa coupling $y_{\nu}$ is in general strong enough to keep $\nu_{R}$ in thermal equilibrium~\cite{Li:2022bpp}, provided that $y_{\nu}$ is related to neutrino masses via the seesaw relation, $y_{\nu}=\sqrt{2m_{\nu}m_{R}}/v$.
 Therefore, in our calculation of the thermal production of $\phi$, the number density of $\nu_{R}$ takes the equilibrium value\footnote{Strictly speaking, since the reaction rate of $\nu_{R}\leftrightarrow LH$ is only about ${\cal O}(10)$ times the Hubble expansion rate at $T\sim m_{R}$, $\nu_{R}$ is slightly out of equilibrium when it becomes nonrelativistic.
 The small deviation from equilibrium is crucial to leptogenesis~\cite{Buchmuller:2004nz} but negligible in our analysis. }.